automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Willinakaqe.md

 # Willinakaqe
-## Description: A rare duck-billed dinosaur from South America.
+## A rare duck-billed dinosaur from South America.